MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 Provider message pullers are Power Automate flows that pull messages at a regularly defined interval from an external service.

+> [!NOTE]
-NOTE: A message handler is a prerequisite for a message puller flow.
+> A message handler is a prerequisite for a message puller flow.

 The following is an example structure for creating a message puller type of Power Automate flow.